leechristensen/ghidra_markdown_docs/docs/Ghidra_12.0/SymbolTreePlugin/SymbolTree.md

 namespaces or label symbols.
 Class namespaces reside in the global namespace.
 - The **Namespace** category contains generic namespaces that reside in the Global namespace, and may contain class, function, label, or other namespaces.
   - The [import](../ImporterPlugin/importer.md) process creates a
 namespace (under the *Namespace* category) for each external library it encounters.
 (The name is created as _`<library name>`, e.g., _USER32.DLL,  to avoid naming collisions with the external library symbols, under *Externals*, e.g., USER32.DLL.)
   - Based upon the importer capability and/or analysis, external locations or functions may be associated with a *Library* namespace.
 You will find these external location/function symbols under the *Imports* category node.
   - Any function node (internal or external) may be expanded to show parameters.
 In addition, various popup function actions are available to modify the function.
 An external location may be converted to a function using the *Create External Function* popup action.

-When the label or function category has many elements, the Symbol Tree will show *group nodes* that represent groups of symbols in order to reduce the "clutter" in the tree.
+<a name="groupnode"></a>When the label or function category has many elements, the
+Symbol Tree will show *group nodes* that represent groups of symbols in order to reduce the "clutter" in the tree.
 In the sample image above, the *Labels* category contains a group node (indicated by the ![openFolderGroup.png](../icons/openFolderGroup.png) icon).
 The